bobllor/macdeploy/README.md

 ## Prerequisites

 The server must be **ran on a macOS or Linux** operating system.
+Windows is not supported.

-Below are the required software and tools needed on the server in order to start the deployment process.
+Below are the required languages and tools needed on the server in order to start the deployment process.

-Software:
-- `Python`
+Required languages:
 - `Go`
-- `Docker`
-- `git`

 <br/>

 Tools:
+- `zip`
+- `unzip`
+- `curl`
-- zip
+- `docker compose`
-- unzip
+- `docker`
-- curl
+- `git`

-macOS includes these tools with the OS, but some Linux distros will require installation in order to use them.

 ## Installation